Last updated August 12, 2020

 - The University is prepared to work with every student, as best as possible, to accommodate their needs during the fall semester and to ensure their academic progress.
 While we hope it will not be necessary, St. Mary’s is prepared to pivot on course delivery methods and provide alternative move-in dates for campus housing, if needed.

-- The University is adjusting the Fall 2020 schedule to begin and end earlier to allow for the best possibility of an uninterrupted semester.
-Undergraduate and graduate classes begin on Tuesday, Aug.
-11, 2020, and end before Thanksgiving on Friday, Nov.
+- St. Mary’s fall semester classes began on Tuesday, Aug.
+11, for undergraduate and graduate students and Wednesday, Aug.
+12, for law students.
+However, hybrid courses — those listed as In-Person/Virtual — will delay the in-person component until Tuesday, Sept.
+1. Undergraduate and graduate classes end before Thanksgiving on Friday, Nov.
 20. The last day of finals will be Wednesday, Nov.
 25. School of Law classes begin on Wednesday, Aug.
 12 (first-year students), and Monday, Aug.
 17 (second- and third-year students), and end, including final exams, before Thanksgiving, the week of Nov.
 23. There will be no fall semester break to minimize travel and provide extra class time.

 - St. Mary’s has made ACT or SAT testing requirements optional for incoming freshmen.